flowersinthesand/portal-java/play/README.md

 # Play
-`portal-play` module integrates the portal application with the [Play framework](http://www.playframework.org/) 2 which is a high productivity Java and Scala Web application framework.
+`portal-play` module integrates the portal application with the [Play framework](http://www.playframework.org/) 2 which is a high productivity Java and Scala web application framework.

 ## Installing
-### Updating Build.scala
+### Adding dependency
 Add the following dependency to your Build.scala:
 ```scala
 "com.github.flowersinthesand" % "portal-play" % "${portal.version}"